A free walk with a Vienna Greeter

 We meet at the main building of the University of Vienna on the famous Ringstrasse road.
 We walk past the city hall, the Burgtheater and the Austrian parliament and talk a little bit about the history of the area.

-Near the Volkstheater, we turn off and explore the incredible Museumsquartier, home to the Museum of Modern Art, the Ludwig Museum and the children’s museum Zoom, amongst others.
+Near the Volkstheater, we turn off and explore the incredible Museumsquartier, home to the Museum of Modern Art, the Leopold Museum and the children’s museum Zoom, amongst others.
 After that, we take the steps out the back past the traditional Glacis Beisl restaurant and into the 7th district.

 After exploring the historic Spittelberg area, we move on to the peaceful square around the St. Ulrich church, with its cafés and small shops.